+There are many challenges facing the news business these days, but sometimes newsrooms ignore the simple things they could do to build a more trusting relationship with the public.
 Here’s a short list of improvements that media companies can make immediately to help restore trust and credibility.

-- Fix your customer service, including having editors, reporters, and subscription representatives answer calls directly and not send all calls to voice mail because they’re “too busy.”
+- Fix your customer service, including having editors, producers, anchors, reporters, and subscription representatives answer calls directly and not send all calls to voice mail because they’re “too busy.”
 Saying you’re busy means you’re not interested in engaging with your customers.
 Other companies might get away with bad customer service, but media companies have too many other problems to ignore this fundamental issue.

 - Conduct monthly in-person forums at local high schools to reconnect with your communities (and find some interesting stories in the process).
 Outreach is more than what you do on Twitter and Facebook.

 - Post your written ethics policy and newsroom standards on the home page of your site, and don’t make news consumers hunt for it.
 Finding this information with one click improves reader trust.

 - Do you have a social media policy that maintains the objectivity of your journalists?
 Reporters who produce objective news content should not go on social media and give their opinion on their stories or sources.
 You can’t have it both ways.

 - Stop calling it “sponsored content” on your digital sites and tell news consumers that it is actually paid “advertising.”
 Don’t blur the lines between news and advertising by using words that intentionally mislead your readers.